mymmrac/telego-docs/content/docs/introduction/tutorial.md

 draft: false
 images: []
 menu:
 docs:
 parent: "introduction"
 weight: 103
 toc: true
 ---

 ## Introduction

-In this tutorial you will see different parts of library used to create simple "echo" bot with more in depth explanation and different ways to do the same thing.
+In this tutorial, you will see different parts of a library used to create a simple "echo" bot with more in depth explanation and different ways to do the same thing.

 You will create bot, set different settings, call Telegram to get bot user, start getting updates with specified parameters, use helper method to get updates, handle updates in simple loop, create new bot handler, use general purpose